|www.ethanwiner.com - since 1997|

 if not, this RFZ Article on the

 RealTraps web site explains in detail.
-One proponent of early reflections is loudspeaker
+One proponent in favor of early

-expert Dr. Floyd Toole, whose latest book "Sound Reproduction" has been
+reflections is loudspeaker expert Dr. Floyd Toole, whose 2008 book "Sound

-deservedly well received.
-I'll address Dr. Toole's position later on.
+Reproduction" has been deservedly well received.
+I'll address Dr. Toole's position

 Some audiophiles believe that reflections in a listening room enhance spaciousness.
 On the surface this seems plausible, though it's incorrect for home-size rooms.
 The ambience and reverb contained in many recordings is that of a large space - a concert hall, a movie scoring sound stage, or an equivalent space created with artificial reverb.
 But when played back in a small untreated room, the strong early reflections from nearby surfaces drown out the larger sounding reverb in the recording.
 This makes the music sound smaller and narrower, not larger and wider.
 As proof, headphones are fully anechoic having no reflections, yet music generally sounds larger on headphones than through loudspeakers.